Abandoned Mineland Reclamation

 Earth Conservancy: Addressing the Past, Reclaiming the Future

-Since its formation in 1992, Earth Conservancy has reclaimed nearly 2,000 of its 16,300 acres.
-Reclamation is expensive, however: over $42.8 million has been invested to date.
+Since purchasing the Blue Coal lands in 1994, Earth Conservancy has reclaimed 2,000 of its 16,300 acres.
+Reclamation is expensive, however: over $49.1 million has been invested to date.
 Additionally, the reclamation process is lengthy.
 Grant cycles can take up to a year.
 And even when a grant has been awarded, many preliminary steps must occur.
 First, each site must be surveyed to stake out boundaries, assess topography, and identify hazards such as pits, sinkholes, or shafts.
 Next, a qualified consultant develops site-specific plans and engineering specifications to estimate the amount of material to be moved, and to detail grading and filling operations.
 Requisite permits then must be obtained from the Pennsylvania DEP and the Luzerne Conservation District.
 Finally, illegally-dumped refuse and garbage must be removed.

 Once these items have been completed, reclamation can then begin.
 Although work will vary according to each site, construction generally includes the removal and disposal of existing mine waste; or the grading of spoil materials, which are then covered with a substantial amount of fill.
 Stormwater management features like channels, swales, and basins may also be constructed.
 After this, the entire area is seeded to stabilize the soil and prevent future erosion.
 For some projects, more concentrated re-vegetation is necessary, especially along natural waterways.